Orange Alert

 Department of Art and Music Histories

-The degree programs housed in the Department of Art & Music Histories emphasize interdisciplinarity and internationalization at every level, from the Bachelor of Arts (B.A.) in Art History, Fine Arts, History of Architecture, and Music History & Cultures to the Master of Arts (M.A.) in Art History.
+The degree programs housed in the Department of Art & Music Histories emphasize interdisciplinarity and global perspectives at every level, from the Bachelor of Arts (B.A.) in Art History, Fine Arts, History of Architecture, and Music History & Cultures to the Master of Arts (M.A.) in Art History.

 We equip students to be globally engaged and intellectually enterprising professionals in the visual and performing arts, cultural heritage, and academic sectors.